Rep. Nearman defends his opening Oregon Capitol door to protesters

 Embattled state Rep. Mike Nearman offered his first response Tuesday night to disclosures that he let anti-lockdown protesters enter the closed Capitol during a Dec.
 21 special session of the Legislature.

-The Capitol has been closed to the public since March 18, 2020, at the start of the coronavirus pandemic.
-The House adopted rules for the 2021 session, which started Monday, that make all committee hearings virtual — over the objections of minority Republicans.
+The Capitol has been closed to the public since March 18, at the start of the coronavirus pandemic.
+The House adopted rules for the 2021 session that make all committee hearings virtual — over the objections of minority Republicans.

 Nearman also went on the attack against House Speaker Tina Kotek, a Democrat from Portland who disclosed on Jan.
-7 that State Police confirmed to her that it was Nearman depicted on video as the man opening a Capitol door.
-Protesters entered a vestibule on the northwest side of the Capitol, but State Police troopers confined them there and eventually ejected them.
+7 that the Oregon State Police confirmed to her that it was Nearman depicted on video as the man opening a Capitol door on Dec.
+21. Protesters entered a vestibule on the northwest side of the Capitol, but state troopers confined them there and eventually ejected them.
 Police repelled a second attempt to breach the west entrance later in the day.

 The video of Nearman's action has gone viral, triggering an outpouring of criticism of Nearman.